tonydelanuez/tonydelanuez.github.io/_posts/2018-09-22-Exception-Handling.md

     File "<stdin>", line 2, in get_strength
     KeyError: 'STR'

 But we can refactor this code to make it safe!
 Let's add a try/except (try/catch) block.
+A try/catch means we're going to *try* to do something and *catch* an exception if it occurs.
+We specify an exception type (below I use KeyError) and handle it exactly how I want to: by printing a meaningful error message that I can use for debugging.

     def get_strength(character_dict):
     """ Returns the STR attribute of a character (represented by a dictionary) """